aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render TEX to XLT" h2="Export TEX File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate and convert various file formats within .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert TEX file to XLT.

+The process of converting TEX to XLT involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export TEX to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents from within their .NET applications.
+It also provides the ability to export PDF documents to various other file formats, including XLSX.

+Once you have exported the TEX file to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets from within their .NET applications.
+It provides a wide range of features, including the ability to convert XLSX to XLT.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert TEX file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+By using Aspose.Total for .NET, you can easily convert TEX file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+Firstly, you need to use Aspose.PDF for .NET to export TEX to XLSX.
+After that, you can use Aspose.Cells for .NET to convert XLSX to XLT.
+With Aspose.Total for .NET, you can quickly and easily convert TEX to XLT with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}